singh-man/books/crackingTheCoding/17_hard.md

 As we noted in the problem statement. we cannot take adjacent appointments.

-There's another observation,though,that we can make: We should never skip three consecutive appoint­ ments.
+There's another observation, though, that we can make: We should never skip three consecutive appoint­ ments.
 That is, we might skip r₁  and r₂ if we wanted to take r₀ and r₃.
 But we would never skip r₁, r₂, and r₃.
 This would be suboptimal since we could always improve our set by grabbing that middle element.

 This means that if we take r₀  we know we'll definitely skip r₁ and definitely take either r₂ or r₃.
 This substan­tially limits the options we need to evaluate and opens the door to an iterative solution.